RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

     Maintenance mode does not protect against quorum loss.
 If you activate maintenance mode for the majority of nodes in a cluster and restart them simultaneously, quorum is lost, which can lead to  data loss.

-1. Takes a snapshot of the node configuration in order to record the shard and endpoint configuration of the node.
+1. If no maintenance mode snapshots already exist or if you use `overwrite_snapshot` when you activate maintenance mode, Redis Enterprise creates a new node snapshot that records the node's shard and endpoint configuration.

 1. Marks the node as a quorum node to prevent shards and endpoints from migrating to it.